Graph isomorphism and Gaussian boson sampling: Introduction

 \section{Introduction}

 The problem of graph isomorphism (GI) lies at an interesting point in the landscape of computational complexity theory.
 Though algorithms have been recently proposed which run in `quasi-polynomial' time~\cite{babai2016graph, helfgott2017graph}, it is still an open question in theoretical computer science whether there exists a polynomial-time algorithm that can determine whether two graphs are isomorphic; indeed, graph isomorphism is likely to belong to the class of NP-intermediate computational problems.
 Two other well-known problems which have similar status in the complexity landscape are integer factoring and the discrete logarithm problem.
 Famously, while no classically efficient algorithm for these two problems is known, they can be solved in polynomial time on quantum computers~\cite{shor1994algorithms, shor1999polynomial}.
 Quantum algorithms with a superpolynomial runtime advantage have also been proposed for linear systems~\cite{harrow2009quantum, childs2017quantum}, semidefinite programming~\cite{brandao2017quantum, brandao2017exponential}, knot invariants~\cite{freedman2002simulation, freedman2002modular, wocjan2006jones}, and partition functions~\cite{aharonov2007polynomial, van2009quantum, geraci2008exact}, among many others.
+Boson sampling is a strong candidate to demonstrate the quantum computational advantage~\cite{aaronson2011computational}.
+Zhong et al. measured a sampling rate that is about 1014-fold faster than using state-of-the-art classical simulation strategies and supercomputers \cite{quantadv}

-Given these other success cases, it is natural to hypothesize that quantum hardware may also be useful for the graph isomorphism problem.
+Given these other success cases, it is natural to hypothesize that may also be useful for the graph isomorphism problem.

 Over the last several years, several works have explored this problem, with quantum algorithms for tackling graph isomorphism proposed based on quantum annealing~\cite{gaitan2014graph, zick2015experimental, calude2017qubo} and quantum graph states~\cite{mills2017proposal}.
 However, the bulk of quantum algorithm proposals to distinguish non-isomorphic graphs have utilized the time-evolution of a quantum walker to calculate `graph invariants' or `graph certificates' which, ideally, produce identical results for two graphs if and only if they are isomorphic.
 Of the algorithms proposed, they differ mainly in the number of particles involved, the presence of interactions, localised perturbations, and construction of the GI certificate~\cite{douglas2008classical,berry2011two,emms2009coined,wang2015graph,rudinger2012noninteracting}.
 It has subsequently been proven using this approach that conventional quantum walk algorithms, both discrete-time and continuous-time, with interactions and perturbations, cannot distinguish arbitrary non-isomorphic graphs~\cite{rudinger2012noninteracting, rudinger2013comparing, mahasinghe2015phase}.